-What kind of uncertainties and problems does digital world bring with it, where are crossed the boundaries of cyberspace and physical world and who are the performers of this virtual space?
+What kind of uncertainties and problems does digital world bring with it, where the boundaries of cyberspace and physical world are crossed and who are the actors of this virtual space?
 The digital world built on zeros and ones and made of the result of human imagination, doesn’t have any boundaries as the real world does.
 In the modern world increasing importance of the cyberspace, which is due to its penetration into more and more human vital activity areas, makes it a subject of discussions and controversies.
-At the same time, the characteristics of cyberspace such as its asymmetric nature, difficulties connected with the ascription, the accessibility, legal uncertainties and its role as an effective atmosphere of complaints, cybercrimes, spying and other cyber operations, makes it a catchy space for both states and nongovernmental performers.
+At the same time, the characteristics of cyberspace such as its asymmetric nature, difficulties connected with the attribution, the accessibility, legal uncertainties and its role as an effective atmosphere of complaints, cybercrimes, spying and other cyber operations, makes it an attractive space for both states and nongovernmental actors.

 Actors of Cyberspace